webgriffe/SyliusAkeneoPlugin/docs/usage.md

 Import and Reconcile commands uses a [lock mechanism](https://symfony.com/doc/current/console/lockable_trait.html) which prevents running them if another instance of the same command is already running.

+### Dealing with Sylius products validation

+In the 2.0 version of this plugin, we introduced, with [this change](https://github.com/webgriffe/SyliusAkeneoPlugin/pull/169), Product and ProductVariant validation.
+So, **all the products will be validated as they would be when you create or update them from the Sylius admin panel**.
+This means that if your Akeneo products have some missing or invalid attribute values, the import will fail.
+For example, on Akeneo PIM, product codes can contain dots (.) but in Sylius, they are not allowed; so if you have a product with a code like `foo.bar` in Akeneo, the import will fail.
+In such situations you have to customize Sylius Product and ProductVariant validation (for example in this case to allow dots in product codes); refer to the Sylius documentation to do this.

+One of the Sylius validation constraint is the one that checks for the existence of prices for each channel.
+It could be that you don't have prices on Akeneo and, in such situation, all the import of new products from Akeneo will fail.
+To handle this issue you have the following options:

+1. If product prices are defined on an ERP, make sure that products are first imported from the ERP with prices and other basic information.
+Only after that you can import them from Akeneo.
+2. Customize the Sylius product validation to allow products without prices.

 {% endraw %}